Broad Curriculum Program | Valencia, Spain

 Programs Over 90 Days:

 Students participating in Fall, Spring, or First Year Abroad programs in Spain will be required to obtain a visa.
 A number of documents will need to be submitted in order for International Programs to apply for the visa on your behalf.
-Further information regarding visa applications and requirements will be provided in a program-specific Visa Packet.
+Admitted participants will receive detailed information about visa applications and requirements in a program-specific Visa Packet.
+This packet will be available in the International Programs student portal.
 Please take note of the following important visa requirements:

-• Passport Validity: Participants must hold a passport valid for at least six months beyond their intended departure from Spain containing at least two empty visa pages.
+• Passport Validity: Participants must hold a passport valid for at least six months beyond their intended departure from Spain and the Schengen Area containing at least two empty visa pages.
 For more information regarding passports, please visit Passports on our website.

 • Travel Restrictions: You should not arrange any international travel in the 3 months leading up to your program.
-The Spanish Ministry of Foreign Affairs highly discourages students from attempting to enter the Schengen Area before the start of their visa and will be in possession of participants’ passports for processing prior to the start of the program.
+Students should plan to enter Spain and the Schengen Area according to the dates of their program as the Spanish Ministry of Foreign Affairs highly discourages students from attempting to enter the Schengen Area before the start of their visa and the Consular Processing Center will be in possession of participants’ passports for processing prior to the start of the program.

 • Non-U.S. & Dual Citizens: Immigration requirements for non-U.S. citizens may be different than those of U.S. citizens.
 Please be advised that you will need to be in possession of your Permanent Resident Card, or U.S. visa, to allow re-entry into the United States following your program.
 If you are a non-U.S. citizen or hold dual-citizenship status, please contact IP-Visas@fsu.edu.